Our Solo Ski Holidays

 Who can I expect to travel with?

-Most of our solo skiers are professionals in their 40s, 50s and 60s.
-Some of them have been on our single parent holidays when their kids were younger.
-With a lack of holiday companies catering for skiers in that age bracket, Single Parents on Holiday started offering ski holidays for singles and solo travellers with grown up kids: Whether you have been on your own for a long time or recently become bereaved, separated or divorced, are single or a single parent, or have indeed a partner who cannot or won’t ski, our singles ski holidays are for you.
+Many of our solo skiers are professionals in their 40s, 50s, and 60s, whilst some are in their 70s and giving the “youngsters” in the group a run for their money on the slopes!
+Others again used to come on our single parent holidays when their kids were younger.
+With a lack of holiday companies catering for skiers in that age bracket, Single Parents on Holiday started offering ski holidays for single travellers with grown up kids: Whether you have been on your own for a long time or recently become bereaved, separated or divorced, are single or a single parent, or have indeed a partner who cannot or won’t ski, our singles ski vacations are for you.
 What counts is that you have a hobby in common and company on and off the piste.

 Do I need to be fit to ski or snowboard?